chuuung/Network-Programming/project4/README.md

 3. Check the firewall (socks.conf), and send SOCKS4 REPLY to the SOCKS client if rejected
 4. Check CD value and choose one of the operations
 (a) CONNECT (CD=1)
-i.
-Connect to the destination
+1. Connect to the destination
-ii.
-Send SOCKS4 REPLY to the SOCKS client iii.
-Start relaying traffic on both directions
+2. Send SOCKS4 REPLY to the SOCKS client
+3. Start relaying traffic on both directions
 (b) BIND (CD=2)
-i.
-Bind and listen a port
+1. Bind and listen a port
-ii.
-Send SOCKS4 REPLY to SOCKS client to tell which port to connect iii.
-(SOCKS client tells destination to connect to SOCKS server) iv.
-Accept connection from destination and send another SOCKS4 REPLY to SOCKS client v.
-Start relaying traffic on both directions
+2. Send SOCKS4 REPLY to SOCKS client to tell which port to connect
+3. (SOCKS client tells destination to connect to SOCKS server)
+4. Accept connection from destination and send another SOCKS4 REPLY to SOCKS client
+5. Start relaying traffic on both directions
 If the SOCKS server decides to reject a request from a SOCKS client, the connection will be closed immediately.